NeiH4207/NeiH4207/README.md

 About me -->

-🌱 Research in evolution computation, single-objective, multi-objective optimization.
+🌱 Research in neuro-evolution computation, optimization, and simulated heuristic algorithms.

-👯 Modeling for NLP, Bioinformatics, CV, RL.
+👯 Modeling for Natural Language Processing, Bio-informatics, Computer Vision, Reinforcement learning.

-🥅 Designing and deploying the database management system.

 I hope you learned something new!
-If you did, consider following the footsteps of the readers who [bought me a slice of pizza 🍕](https://www.buymeacoffee.com/neih4207).
-Your contribution boosts my confidence and helps me produce this content for you.

 -------